Let's set things straight. Over 10% of Canadians are smokers.

 After making the decision to quit smoking, you may be eager to secure better life insurance rates.

-However, most life insurers typically require individuals to be quit smoking and be smoke-free for a minimum of 12 months before offering improved rates for non-smokers.
-If you are young and healthy, it might be worth considering waiting until you meet this smoke-free requirement before applying for a policy.
+However, most life insurers typically require individuals to quit smoking and be smoke-free for a minimum of 12 months before offering improved rates for non-smokers.
+If you are young and healthy, it might be worth considering waiting until you meet this smoke-free requirement before applying for a life insurance policy.

 Patience can be rewarding, as demonstrating your commitment to quitting smoking and living a smoke-free lifestyle can lead to more favorable premiums and broader coverage options.
 For those who have recently quit smoking and need immediate life insurance coverage, there are viable alternatives to consider.

-Another approach is to seek out life insurance policies that allow for future rate negotiation once you have maintained a smoke-free status for the required duration.
+Option 2: Seek out life insurance policies that allow for future rate negotiation once you have maintained a smoke-free status

 Finding the Best Life Insurance for Smokers